 Additionally, automakers such as Tesla have delayed expansion plans in Mexico, citing uncertainty around future trade regulations.
 This uncertainty underscores the broader concern that the upcoming US administration might reshape policies in ways that affect investment and logistics operations in Mexico’s automotive sector.

-Experts from Toyota, BMW, Nissan, Volkswagen, Audi, GM, and more will gather at the Hotel Marquis Reforma in Mexico City to discuss key topics in inbound logistics, finished vehicle distribution, service parts, warehouse management, plant logistics, and more.
-The event will also address the broader impact of the US election on supply chain dynamics, the rise of nearshoring, and the ongoing growth of the automotive industry in Mexico.
+Experts from Toyota, BMW, Nissan, Volkswagen, Audi, GM, and more gathered at the Hotel Marquis Reforma in Mexico City to discuss key topics in inbound logistics, finished vehicle distribution, service parts, warehouse management, plant logistics, and more.
+The event also addressed the broader impact of the US election on supply chain dynamics, the rise of nearshoring, and the ongoing growth of the automotive industry in Mexico.

 Topics